Guseyn/EHTML/README.md

   "
 ```

 You must use delimiter `;` between actions.

-Also you can use simple `if` statement for each action if you want them to be invoked only in the particular cases:
+Also, you can use simple `if` statement for each action if you want them to be invoked only in the particular cases:

 ```html
   data-actions-on-response="